LinkedIn Guides

 1. Carousals

 LinkedIn algorithms boost carousels and drive significant impressions.
-Where only text posts might feel boring and hard to visualise, creating carousels helps deliver long messages efficiently.
+While text-only posts can feel boring and hard to visualize, creating carousels helps deliver long messages more efficiently.

-• Choose a trending topic in your industry
+• Choose a topic your audience genuinely debates or struggles with

 Check out Sam Browne’s “The LinkedIn Networking Guide”.
 It's the epitome of storytelling & clarity of ideas — slide by slide.